Oscar nominations 2021: Here are the full list of Academy Award nominees and when the winners will be announced

-Oscar nominations 2022: Who has been shortlisted for the Academy Awards - from Kristen Stewart to Andrew Garfield - who are the favourites, and when will the winners be announced
+Oscars 2022: Full list of Academy Awards nominees including Dune, The Power of the Dog and Ciaran Hinds

-It’s less than seven weeks until the annual razzmatazz of the annual Oscar ceremony, and today saw the announcement of who will be contesting the much sought after golden trophies.
+It’s less than seven weeks until the razzmatazz of the Academy Awards 2022 ceremony, and today saw the nominations announcement of who will be contesting the much sought after golden Oscar trophies.

-The nominations were revealed this afternoon by actors Tracee Ellis Ross and Leslie Jordan after months of speculation about who will – and won’t – make the cut.
+The nominations for the 94th Academy Awards were revealed this afternoon by actors Tracee Ellis Ross and Leslie Jordan after months of speculation about who will – and won’t – make the cut.

 As ever, the shortlists will be subject to fierce debate amongst film fans, as well as concerted promotion by those in the frame for a gong.